shreyamantri/DataStructures/projects/proj1/proj1B/README.md

 ## Goal of Project:

-- Implement the Deque interface that uses a backing array instead of linked nodes
+- Implement a Deque interface that uses a backing array instead of linked nodes

 ## Files to Look At + What I Did: